soniyaprasad77/NetflixUI/README.md

 # Blockbuster

-Blockbuster is a project that leverages the power of ChatGPT to suggest movies and series to users.
+Blockbuster is a project that leverages the power of Gemini to suggest movies and series to users.

 ## Features